Marillion Keeps Prog Alive Through “Clutching at Straws”: Prog Review #37

 Clutching at Straws works so well for me because it puts it all together with complex melody and structure that, despite the relatively short song lengths, pull off the dramatic swings and dazzling emotional heights of golden age prog.
 The big 80s drums and synths only enhance the band’s ability to hit the right emotional notes.

-I loved this album on the first listen, and part of what makes that easy to do is how much it's reminiscent of musical themes that precede it; the combination of the 70s prog influences and 80s cliches make Clutching at Straws Familiar from minute one.
+I loved this album on the first listen, and part of what makes that easy to do is how much it's reminiscent of musical themes that precede it; the combination of the 70s prog influences and 80s cliches make Clutching at Straws familiar from minute one.
 So much so that I was able to write much of this review before even completing my first full listen of the album.

 Lyrical Depth